SofiyaDesai13/AWS_CFT_Lambda/README.md

 # AWS_Lambda
-AWS Lambda for EC2 and RDS Start Stop
+AWS Lambda for EC2 and RDS start-stop using AWS tagging method and cron function as a trigger.